Admissions Deadline: March 1, 2019

 The primary delivery system is online.
 Online formats vary by class, dependent on material presented, but will include eCampus, Power Point presentations, video lectures, assignments, group projects, chat rooms, reading assignments and additional course materials.

-The Texas A&M Graduate STEM Certificate provides teacher-practitioners specializing in grades 6-12 with an opportunity to expand their skills and methods for engaging students in rich, powerful STEM (science, technology, engineering, and mathematics) learning experiences in a cutting-edge online environment.
+The Texas A&M Graduate STEM Certificate provides teacher-practitioners specializing in grades 6-12 with an opportunity to expand their skills and methods for engaging students in rich, powerful STEM (science, technology, engineering and mathematics) learning experiences in a cutting-edge online environment.
 The 12-credit hour online certificate focuses on topics of importance to teachers and districts within a high-impact, two-semester timeline.

 The STEM Certificate is comprised of four courses with two courses offered in the summer and two offered the following fall.
 This program is unique because it offers the flexibility for students to continue their studies beyond the 12-credit hour STEM Certificate and apply to pursue a M.Ed. online where each credit earned from the STEM Certificate can be applied towards your Master of Education (M.Ed.) degree.
-The deadline for applications is March 1st 2018.

 REQUIRED CORE COURSES